subhajitbhar1/subhajitbhar.com/docs/blogs/posts/does-langchain-use-rag.md

 - Remove duplicated headers/footers and OCR artifacts.
 - Normalize whitespace and bullet structures; enforce sentence boundaries before chunking.
-- Validate statistical anomalies in numeric tables if you’ll query them (see: [/blogs/detect-remove-outliers-python-iqr-zscore](/blogs/detect-remove-outliers-python-iqr-zscore) and [/blogs/handle-missing-values-pandas-without-losing-information](/blogs/handle-missing-values-pandas-without-losing-information)).
+- Validate statistical anomalies in numeric tables if you'll query them (see: [/blogs/detect-remove-outliers-python-iqr-zscore](/blogs/detect-remove-outliers-python-iqr-zscore) and [/blogs/pandas-missing-values](/blogs/pandas-missing-values)).
 - Be careful with array reshaping in preprocessing (see: [/blogs/difference-reshape-flatten-numpy](/blogs/difference-reshape-flatten-numpy)).

 ## Pitfalls I hit (and fixes)